soma-ssky/mobile-backend-platform/README.md

 ##Counters##

-To help with storing counter-type data, Parse provides the ability to atomically increment (or decrement) any number field.
+To help with storing counter-type data, SSKY provides the ability to atomically increment (or decrement) any number field.
 So, we can increment the score field like so:

 	curl -X PUT \
     -H "_JavaScriptKey: DltKiTzyzqJ7VJUzGrtfrsKbQoDBX0aU3K3xUHx");